-- Units, Frequency, & Duration: None.

-- Criteria for Subsequent Requests: None.
+Recommended Clinical Approach

-- Recommended Clinical Approach: Designed as an alternative to lumbar fusion or decompression, interspinous spacers were developed to provide a less invasive surgical treatment for LSS with intermittent neurogenic claudication (NC).1 These devices do not alter the bony anatomy of the spinal column; yet via indirect methods, they can both stabilize and decompress the local anatomy and offer treatment for lumbar stenosis.
+Designed as an alternative to lumbar fusion or decompression, interspinous spacers were developed to provide a less invasive surgical treatment for lumbar spinal stenosis (LSS) with intermittent neurogenic claudication (NC).1 These devices do not alter the bony anatomy of the spinal column; yet via indirect methods, they can both stabilize and decompress the local anatomy and offer treatment for LSS.
 As the name suggests, interspinous spacers are positioned between the spinous processes.
 This reduces lumbar extension at the treated levels but allows preserved lateral and rotational movement.
 By fixing the stenotic segment in a slightly flexed position, the interspinous spacer decreases the symptoms of NC.
-The first of these devices was given US Food and Drug Administration (FDA) approval in 2005.2 The Superion® Interspinous Spacer, also known as Vertiflex®, is an FDA-approved titanium implant that is delivered percutaneously to relieve back pain caused by lumbar spinal stenosis.
+The first of these devices was given approval in 2005 by the United States Food and Drug Administration (FDA) approval.2 The Superion® Interspinous Spacer, also known as Vertiflex®, is a titanium implant that is delivered percutaneously to relieve back pain caused by LSS.

-- Exclusions: None